 Among connoisseurs, early antique Bakshaish rugs, (especially circa 1875 or earlier, as well as the best late 19th-century examples) are the most highly prized of the extremely desirable Northwest Persian village carpets.
 For lovers of tribal rugs that are only found in smaller sizes, the Bakshaish style offers a similar geometric, folkloric character in carpets of larger sizes.

-The 19th-century examples of Bakshaish weaving, if artistically distinguished, memorable in their beauty, and in good condition, have performed very solidly as art investments, especially since the mid-1990’s.
+The 19th-century examples of Bakshaish weaving, if artistically distinguished, memorable in their beauty, and in good condition, have performed very solidly as art investments.
 Because of their great rarity, greatly inspired artistry, and overwhelming appeal, the best 19th-century representatives are widely sought after.
-Collectible-level pieces seldom come available on the public market, and when they do, often receive overwhelming demand.
+Collectible-level pieces seldom come available on the public market, and when they do, regularly receive strong demand.